-While those who book their cruise in a more traditional manner instantly receive a cabin assignment, folks who book a guarantee are only promised a stateroom -- somewhere, anywhere on the ship -- in the same category that they've chosen.
-The actual cabin will not be assigned until sometime after your booking (often a few weeks or days prior to departure).
+While those who book their cruise in a more traditional manner instantly receive a cabin assignment, folks who book a cruise guarantee cabin are only promised a stateroom somewhere on the ship, in the same category they've chosen.
+There’s also the possibility of an upgrade.
+The actual cabin will not be assigned until after booking (often a few weeks or days before departure).

-The real risk is simply giving up the chance to pick your spot -- midship, high deck, low deck, etc. If you don't get that upgrade (and even if you do), you might end up with the oddball cabin no one wants because it's a strange shape, under a noisy deck or a long trek from the elevator.
+The real risk is giving up the chance to pick your spot -- midship, high deck, low deck, etc. If you don't get that upgrade (and even if you do), you might end up with the oddball cabin no one wants because it's a strange shape, under a noisy deck or a long trek from the elevator.

 On the other hand, someone else (perhaps a member of the past-passenger program with higher status) might get upgraded and you might get their cabin in your category.
 However, a guarantee passenger is more likely to be upgraded than someone of the same status who booked an allocated cabin at the same price.

-No matter what a travel agent or anyone else tells you, the cruise line is not obligated to give you a cabin in a higher category than you booked.
+As there's no way to predict what you'll get, the cardinal rule of booking guarantees becomes: Don't book a guarantee in any given category unless you would be happy with a cabin in that category!
+No matter what anyone else tells you, the cruise line is not obligated to give you a cabin in a higher category than the level you booked.
 When booking a guarantee, do exactly what you would do when booking an assigned cabin -- book the least expensive category that you will be happy with.
-An upgrade is a nice surprise, but not something you should count on.
+An upgrade is a nice surprise but not something you should count on.

 Ultimately, the decision to go for a guarantee or not depends on your cruise preferences.
-If the cruise line is offering a guarantee at a lower fare than the least expensive assigned cabin, and you really don't care too much about your cabin, go for it.
+If the cruise line is offering a guarantee at a lower fare than the least expensive assigned cabin and you really don't care too much about your cabin, go for it.
 You are, after all, guaranteed to get at least what you paid for, and you just might be lucky and get that great upgrade.
 And it does happen ... sometimes.

 On the other hand, if you won't save any money by booking a guarantee, you'd probably do just as well by looking at a deck plan and choosing a specific cabin you know you'll be happy with.
 If you're very particular about location, then a guarantee definitely isn't for you.
 Only go for this type of guarantee if you're a risk-taker who thrives on the suspense.